Known as the “sunshine vitamin”, vitamin D is one of the most underrated vitamins our body needs.

 To put it simpler, when you have a gastrointestinal condition that can hamper your ability to absorb fat, you are actually absorbing less vitamin D.

-Feeling blue is the early symptom of depression, a condition that is closely related with vitamin D deficiency.
+Feeling blue is the early symptom of depression, a condition that is closely related to vitamin D deficiency.

-In a study conducted in 2006, the results showed that people with vitamin D deficiency are 11 times more prone to depression.
+In a study conducted in 2006, the results showed that people with the deficiency are 11 times more prone to depression.

 The study included 80 elderly participants and was looking at the mental health of the patients.

-The reason why vitamin D affects depression and mental health is because exposure to the sun not only allows your body to absorb more vitamin D, but also more serotonin, a hormone in the brain that is linked with mood elevation.
+The reason why vitamin D affects depression and mental health is that exposure to the sun not only allows your body to absorb more vitamin D but also more serotonin, a hormone in the brain that is linked with mood elevation.